-Political division with latitude to buy/sell

-property within the district, collect taxes, apply for/administer federal funds.
-Created by state legislature, members nominated by the State and Parish and Local Entities.
+Political division with latitude to buy/sell property within the district, collect taxes, apply for/administer federal funds.
+Created by state legislature, members nominated by

 MAP 1: DOWNTOWN HOUMA JURISDICTIONS

 This map displays not only the jurisdictions of the Downtown Houma groups, but also the districts eligible for certain tax breaks, which will be discussed in detail in the implementation section.